Ever felt like that large pimple on your face has a life of its own – just screaming for attention!

 - Whiteheads - remain under the skin and are very small

 - Blackheads - clearly visible.
-These appear on the surface of the skin as a dark accumulation of oxidised sebum and white blood cells within the keratinized plug
+These appear on the surface of the skin as a dark keratinized plug

 - Papules - visible on the surface of the skin.
-They are small bumps, usually pink.
+They are small bumps, usually pink, with no pus

 - Pustules - clearly visible on the surface of the skin.
-They are red at their base and have pus at the top.
+They are red at their base and have pus at the top painfully embedded deep in the skin with no pus.

-- Nobules - clearly visible on the surface of the skin.
+- Nodules - clearly visible on the surface of the skin.
 They are large, solid pimples.
-They are painful and are embedded deep in the skin.
 These do not necessarily leave scars.

 - Cysts - clearly visible on the surface of the skin.
 They are painful, and are filled with pus.
 Cysts can easily cause scars.
 Inflammation on the cheeks, jaw-line, chin and upper neck may be indicative of hormonal fluctuations and is more common amongst women